 So, are you forced to wear a MagicBand to use FastPass+?
 Absolutely not.
 If you prefer not to use a MagicBand, your plastic admission ticket can be used as well.
 Simply scan your ticket at the entrance of the attraction as you would a MagicBand.
 MagicBands are free to resort guests and annual pass holders.
 Day guests staying off property can purchase a MagicBand if they would like, but it is not required nor necessary.

 Is FastPass+ the best thing to happen to the world since peanut butter was combined with chocolate or a sign of the apocalypse?
-That of course is a personal opinion based on what’s important to each guest.
+That, of course, is a personal opinion based on what’s important to each guest.
 Only you can make that decision.
 While the system is not perfect, we personally believe that it has made the overall experience of a Disney World vacation better.
 With just a bit of planning and forethought, you can secure advanced passes to the attractions you want and ride the most popular rides without hours of standing in line.
-You don’t need to worry about rushing to the park at opening to run and secure a paper ticket.
-If your child is desperate to meet Anna and Elsa, you can arrive at the start of your vacation with one less thing to worry about.
-You don’t need to fret–you’ve got passes.
-You’ll meet them!
+You don’t need to worry about rushing to the park at the opening to run and secure a paper ticket.

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.